yyyuvraaj/IT-Infrastructure-Design/README.md

            path = /home/clientshare
 	   read only = no
 ```
 Once that is made we will need to test using testparm again to see that the configurations are saved and set.
+It should output something similar to this.
 ```
 testparm
 Load smb config files from /etc/samba/smb.conf